China resumes ties with Sao Tome in triumph over Taiwan

 - Seahawks' Tyler Lockett is lost for the season with leg injury that will require surgery

-Sao Tome and Principe is an island nation off the coast of central Africa, with a population of almost 200,000.
+Sao Tome and Principe is an island nation off the coast of west-central Africa with a population of almost 200,000.
 The impoverished former Portuguese colony relies heavily on foreign aid.
 Beijing suspended its relationship with Sao Tome in 1997 after the island nation established diplomatic ties with Taiwan.

+In re-establishing relations with Beijing, Botelho said Monday, “We want to redeem our mistakes in the past.”
+He said he hoped that more Chinese businesses would invest in his country and more Chinese tourists would visit.

+Taiwan’s Foreign Ministry in a statement expressed its “strong disappointment and regret that Sao Tome has been confused by the diplomatic money campaign of mainland China and ignored the years of our great contributions to the health and wellbeing of the people of Sao Tome.”

 As its economic, military and political clout has grown, China has become more successful in pulling away governments in a bid to diplomatically isolate Taiwan, though some countries, including the United States, maintain strong unofficial ties with Taipei.